Leody Taveras Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- Woodruff gets the start for the Brewers, his fifth of the season.
-He is 2-1 with a 1.99 ERA and 26 strikeouts in 22 2/3 innings pitched.

-- The righty's most recent time out was on Saturday against the Chicago White Sox, when he threw 6 1/3 innings, surrendering two earned runs while giving up four hits.
+- His most recent appearance was on Sunday against the Chicago White Sox, when the righty went six scoreless innings while giving up four hits.

-- In four games this season, the 30-year-old has a 1.99 ERA and 10.3 strikeouts per nine innings, while allowing a batting average of .188 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.